grafana/loki/docs/sources/getting-started/logcli.md

                            bypassing an auth gateway.
       --limit=30           Limit on number of entries to print.
       --since=1h           Lookback window.
-      --from=FROM          Start looking for logs at this absolute time (inclusive) --to=TO              Stop looking for logs at this absolute time (exclusive) --step=STEP          Query resolution step width, for metric queries.
+      --from=FROM          Start looking for logs at this absolute time (inclusive).
+      --to=TO              Stop looking for logs at this absolute time (exclusive).
+      --step=STEP          Query resolution step width, for metric queries.
 Evaluate the query at the specified step over the time range.
       --interval=INTERVAL  Query interval, for log queries.
 Return entries at the specified interval, ignoring those between.
-                           **This parameter is experimental, please see Issue 1779** --forward            Scan forwards through logs.
+                           **This parameter is experimental, please see Issue 1779**.
+      --forward            Scan forwards through logs.
-      --no-labels          Do not print any labels
+      --no-labels          Do not print any labels.
       --exclude-label=EXCLUDE-LABEL ...
                            Exclude labels given the provided key during output.
       --include-label=INCLUDE-LABEL ...
                            Include labels given the provided key during output.
-      --labels-length=0    Set a fixed padding to labels --store-config=""    Execute the current query using a configured storage from a given Loki configuration file.
+      --labels-length=0    Set a fixed padding to labels.
+      --store-config=""    Execute the current query using a configured storage from a given Loki configuration file.
-  -t, --tail               Tail the logs
+  -t, --tail               Tail the logs.
-      --delay-for=0        Delay in tailing by number of seconds to accumulate logs for re-ordering --colored-output     Show ouput with colored labels
+      --delay-for=0        Delay in tailing by number of seconds to accumulate logs for re-ordering.
+      --colored-output     Show ouput with colored labels.

 Args:
   <query>  eg '{foo="bar",baz=~".*blip"} |~ ".*error.*"'